MissingCore/Music/README.md

 Read the [How Are Tracks Indexed?](./docs/how-are-tracks-indexed.md) documentation to see how the app saves tracks.

-> How do I add music to the app?
-Why are my music files not displayed?

-Read the [Where Are Tracks Found?](./docs/where-are-tracks-found.md) documentation to see how the app finds tracks.

-You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.

 # Legal

 This application and code is published under the GNU Affero General Public License v3.0 (https://github.com/MissingCore/Music/blob/main/LICENSE).